-Many people associate the Poinsettia plant with extreme toxicity, but this is not entirely true.
+Many people associate the Poinsettia plant with extreme toxicity, but this is not true.
 In fact, it is largely an urban legend, dating back to 1919, according to David Emery, About.com Guide to Urban Legends.
-The sap of Poinsettias is considered to be mildly toxic/irritating, and will probably cause nausea or vomiting, but not death.
-It is better to err on the side of caution, though, and keep pets away from this plant.
+The sap of Poinsettias is considered to be mildly toxic/irritating, and may cause nausea or vomiting if ingested, but not death.

 Mistletoe and Holly

 A couple of holiday plants, specifically Mistletoe and Holly, are considered to be moderately to severely toxic, and you should call your veterinarian or poison control center immediately for specific advice.

 Additionally, plant bulb kits featuring Amaryllis and other plants in the lily family, Narcissus and other plants in the daffodil family, are popular gift items at this time of year.
 Pet owners should be aware that these plants are very toxic for cats, and sometimes with severe symptoms of gastrointestinal signs, cardiac arrhythmias, kidney failure, convulsions and death.
 Daffodils are toxic to both dogs and cats, especially the bulbs.